Bahamas tiger shark diving liveaboard trips to Tiger Beach – diving with tiger sharks safely

 Tiger shark diving Bahamas

 Shark dive tourism in the Bahamas is a multi-million-dollar industry.
-The Bahamas is probably considered the 'shark dive capital of the world,' as there's always plenty of sharks to be seen in the waters off its coasts in the Caribbean seas.
+The Bahamas is considered the “shark dive capital of the world“.
+This is because there’s a proliferation of sharks in the waters off its coasts in the Caribbean seas.

 As shark diving tourism is so important to the Bahamas and earns around $80 million a year, they have banned shark fishing in the country.
 But the shark feeding aspect of diving with sharks in the Bahamas remains one of controversy.